henrynash/elements/an/AnthaAcademy/Lesson1_Commands/readme_Lesson1_runningworkflows.md

 The example parameters files in these folders show how to set variables specified in the parameters file to the actual values we want to assign to them.
 Take a look at how the parameters and workflow files in folder (c) correspond to the images above.

-One of the key variables you'll likely want to set are the liquid handling components. (wtype.LHComponent)
+One of the key variables you'll likely want to set are the liquid handling components. (wtype.Liquid)

 ### Bundle: